raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_13.md

 --- /task ---

 --- task ---
-If you chose the _'Life in Space'_ theme, your program should make sure that no captured images or videos remain stored in the experiment folder after the end of the experiment.
+If you chose the __Life in Space__ theme, your program should make sure that no captured images or videos remain stored in the experiment folder after the end of the experiment.
 --- /task ---

 --- task ---
-If you chose the _'Life in Space'_ theme, your program should regularly display messages or images on the LED matrix, to indicate that an experiment is running.
+If you chose the __Life in Space__ theme, your program should regularly display messages or images on the LED matrix, to indicate that an experiment is running.
 --- /task ---

 --- task ---
-If you chose the _'Life on Earth'_ theme, your program should not use the LED matrix.
+If you chose the __Life on Earth__ theme, your program should not use the LED matrix.
 --- /task ---

 ### Run your code

 --- task ---

-Connect the Sense HAT and Camera Module (if required).
+Connect the Sense HAT and camera module (if required).

 --- /task ---